 There is wide agreement, although I am sure it is not universal, that preventing markets from adjusting is a big part of what made the Great Depression so Great.
 And this isn’t theory…it’s history.
 There is no excuse, other than ignorance, for policymakers to whiff on this one.

 Deflation can be bad, but it doesn’t need to come with massive unemployment.
 In Japan, it has not: the unemployment rate is 3.1%, the lowest it has been since 1995.
 But push wages higher artificially, and Japan can have the massive unemployment as well.
-Thanks, IMF.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Thanks, IMF.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.